 I realised that we are all creators of chaos, often unconsciously so, and all chaos comes from a place of fear.

 That it doesn’t matter what other people do (although this is difficult to believe).
 What matters is how I resonate with and add to the chaos around me.
-What I need to change in myself to finally face my chaos and my fears.
+What I need to change in myself to finally face my fears.
 By doing so, I bid a long farewell to drama.

 The only way to create a life of freedom is to face our chaos, our fears, our weak spots.
 Those little fear monsters we keep hidden in our shadow side that pop out when we least expect it.
 As we face ourselves and own our ability to create, we finally free ourselves from drama to create a life of freedom.